Data-Science-WandM/behavioral-change/README.md

 As summarized in Figure 3 and described in Section "Measuring Change in the Behaviors of Social Media Accounts", account activity was represented using BLOC and analyzed through two behavioral change distributions: the distribution of action behavioral distances and the distribution of content behavioral distances.
 Each distribution was constructed using 10 bins, resulting in a total of 20 behavioral change features per account.
 These features were used to train and evaluate the machine learning models for each task.

 The experiments described above have already been completed.
 The commands below allow the tasks to be reproduced.
 Each command runs one task end-to-end and stores the evaluation results in the logs/ directory.
+Additionally, you can select the segmentation method, segment-selection strategy, and distance measure in the relevant configuration file for each task.
+You must also add the datasets under the dataset/ folder.
+The required format for the datasets is provided under each corresponding task, and each dataset must include the list of userIds associated with the accounts being evaluated.

 ### Automation experiments
 ```bash
 python -m src.index --task retraining_analyzer --config config/retraining_config.yaml > logs/retraining_analysis.txt
 ```
+- dataset
+  - retraining_data
+    - astroturf
+      - tweets.jsons.gz
+      - userIds.txt
+    - kevin_feedback
+    - botwiki

 ### Fox8 coordination analysis
 ```bash
 python -m src.index --task fox8_analyzer --config config/fox8_config.yaml > logs/fox8.txt
 ```
+- dataset
+  - fox8_23_dataset.ndjson.gz

 ### Information Operations (InfoOps) coordination analysis
 ```bash
 python -m src.index --task infoOps_analyzer --config config/infoOps_config.yaml > logs/infoOps.txt
 ```
+- dataset
+  - YYYY_MM
+    - campaign_1
+      - DriversControl/control_driver_users.csv
+      - driver_tweets.csv.gz
+    - campaign_2